 Yes, if you want a scenic break from the beach and are happy with a light walk, changing swimming conditions, and a nature-first outing rather than a polished attraction.
 It is a better fit for first-time visitors, couples, and active families than for anyone expecting guaranteed deep water or a fully paved site.

-• Swimming: often possible, but never guaranteed year-round
+- Swimming: often possible March–November, but never guaranteed year-round

-• Best value for first-timers: the Paradise Valley tour from Agadir if you want pickup, route timing, and local support
+- Best value for first-timers: the Paradise Valley tour from Agadir with pickup and guide support

 What is Paradise Valley?